 Commitment to Diversity

 As a firm, we pay more than lip service to diversity goals.
 Our firm was an original signatory to the No Glass Ceiling Initiative of the Bar Association of San Francisco in May 2002 and, having successfully met the goals, we renewed our commitment in 2010.
 We are also a signatory to the Bar Association of San Francisco’s Goals and Timetables for Minority Hiring and Advancement and are meeting BASF’s current goals.
-While our diversity numbers are impressive (22% of our equity partners are diverse), we believe that there is always room for improvement.
+While our diversity numbers are impressive (21% of our partners are people of color and 23% are women), we believe that there is always room for improvement.
 To that end, we have implemented numerous efforts to ensure success for our diverse lawyers.
 These include:

 The Keker & Van Nest Diversity Scholarship

 We also understand that the skyrocketing cost of a legal education hinders many individuals hoping to enter our profession.
 In addition to our current financial support of BASF’s Bay Area Minority Law School Program, we created the Keker & Van Nest Diversity Scholarship to benefit diverse law students.
-We have committed $50,000 towards our scholarship fund on an annual basis.
+We offer up to $75,000 in scholarships on an annual basis.